National Oilwell Varco (NOV) Q2 2017 Results - Earnings Call Transcript

 Yeah, I tell you what, we're going to probably continue on what we've been doing in the last two calls, which is to highlight a couple of really interesting businesses, one in each of our Wellbore Technologies and Completions & Production Solutions groups, largely because I think a lot of investors out there, they're very familiar with Rig Systems and Rig Aftermarket, but less familiar with Wellbore Technologies and CAPS.
 And so as we kind of tick through those, we'll provide a little more mix information.

 The other thing, too, Jud, I would stress is that mix between these product lines and mix across these segments changes period-to-period as well.
-So I think we prefer doing it that way.
+So I think we prefer to do it that way.

 Judson E. Bailey - Wells Fargo Securities LLC

 Okay, that's fair.
 Just thought I'd ask.
 Just transitioning over to Rig Systems.
 Jose, if I could follow up on your commentary regarding I guess $1 billion in revenue for Rig Systems.
 I know you said and stressed that wasn't guidance, but I just want to understand a little bit better the context of how you're thinking about the scenario in which that would be an outcome, I guess.
-Is it just nothing else from ultra-related (53:00) activity and just what you're seeing on the land side these days?
+Is it just nothing else from offshore-related activity and just what you're seeing on the land side these days?
 I just want to understand that a little bit better.

 Jose A. Bayardo - National Oilwell Varco, Inc.